gradle/gradle/design-docs/testing-toolkit.md

 * Reuse contract?
 Can `TestRunner` be reused to run multiple builds?
 Is it reset between builds?
 * Need to do something useful with the build standard output and error when `succeeds()` or `fails()` throw an exception.
 * Thread-safety contract?
+* Should we be doing any implicit normalization of failure diagnostic messages?

 ## Story: Functional test queries the build result